-Official withdrawal from any program must be communicated in person, by email, documented verbal request, or by certified mail to the College.
+Official withdrawal from any program must be communicated in person, by email, text, documented verbal request, or by certified mail to the College.
 The official withdrawal date is the last date of attendance as determined from attendance records.
 Tuition will be adjusted according to the Institutional Refund Policy.
-If the student has already begun the program and an official withdrawal notice has not been received, MedQuest College has selected 14 consecutive calendar days, without prior administration approval, from the last date of attendance to begin the withdrawal process.
+If the student has already begun the program and an official withdrawal notice has not been received, MedQuest College has selected 14 consecutive calendar days, without prior administration approval, from the last date of attendance to begin the dismissal process.
 This date will also act as the determination date for financial aid purposes.

 Students who officially withdraw before the course is finalized will receive a W as the earned grade.
 This grade will not impact the student's GPA but will impact the student's rate of completion as an attempted course.

-Students who do not officially withdraw will be withdrawn by the College using a determination date no more than 14 consecutive calendar days from the last date of attendance.
+Students who are dismissed or withdrawn will be removed from courses by the College using a determination date no more than fourteen (14) consecutive calendar days from the last date of attendance.
 If the course is finalized before the date of determination, the student will receive the grade earned as of the end of the course.
 This grade will impact both the student's GPA and the student's rate of completion.